Power of Attorney Webinar Program

 Pamela’s program will give you the confidence to understand the responsibilities listed in the power of attorney documents, choose the right power of attorney, manage caregiving situations, and be in control.
 You will become a better advocate for yourself and your loved ones by using the action plan that Pamela developed and used for her clients.

 Pamela D. Wilson, MS, BS/BA, CG, CSA, is a national caregiving expert, advocate, and speaker.
-She has been a direct service provider in aging and older adults services and long-term care and served as a court-appointed guardian, power of attorney, and care manager.
+She has been a direct service provider in aging and older adults services and long-term care.
 In response to the need for accessible, accurate, reliable, and trustworthy information, Pamela offers online webinar programs to solve caregiving problems, advance healthcare literacy, and promote self-advocacy.
 She collaborates with professionals from and speaks to groups and organizations to raise awareness of family caregiving, aging, and healthcare issues.

 Watch More Videos from Pamela About Power of Attorney